 Abstract.
-Sea level Sea-level rise associated with changing climate is expected to pose a major challenge for societies.
-Based on the efforts of COP21 to limit global warming to 2.0°C or even 1.5°C by the end of the 21th century (Paris Agreement). we simulate the future contribution of the Greenland ice sheet (GrIS) to sea level sea-level change under the low emission representative concentration pathway (RCP) 2.6 scenario.
-The ice sheet model ISSM system model (ISSM) with higher order approximation is used and initialized with a hybrid approach between of spin-up and data assimilation.
-For three general circulation models (GCMs: HadGEM2-ES, IPSL-CM5A-LR, MIROC5) the projections are conducted up to 2300 with forcing fields for surface mass balance (SMB) and ice surface temperature (T_s) computed by the surface energy balance model SEMIC (Krapp et al., 2017) of intermediate complexity (SEMIC).
-The projected sea level sea-level rise ranges between 21-38 mm by 2100 and 36-85 mm by 2300.
-According to the three GCMs used, warming of global warming will exceed 1.5°C will be exceeded early in the 21th century.
-The RCP2.6 peak and decline scenario is therefore in a manually adjusted in another set of experiments manually adjusted to suppress the 1.5°C-overshooting effect.
-These scenarios show a sea level sea-level contribution that is on average about 38% and 31% less by 2100 and 2300, respectively.
-The For some experiments, the rate of mass loss in the 23rd century is for some experiments not excluding does not exclude a stable ice sheet in the future.
-This is due to a spatial-integrated SMB that never falls below zero, or even a recovery of SMB towards values of slightly below present day spatially-integrated SMB that remains positive and reaches values similar to the present day in the latter half of the simulation period.
+Sea-level rise associated with changing climate is expected to pose a major challenge for societies.
+Based on the efforts of COP21 to limit global warming to 2.0°C or even 1.5°C by the end of the 21th century (Paris Agreement), we simulate the future contribution of the Greenland ice sheet (GrIS) to sea-level change under the low emission representative concentration pathway (RCP) 2.6 scenario.
+The ice sheet system model (ISSM) with higher order approximation is used and initialized with a hybrid approach of spin-up and data assimilation.
+For three general circulation models (GCMs: HadGEM2-ES, IPSL-CM5A-LR, MIROC5) the projections are conducted up to 2300 with forcing fields for surface mass balance (SMB) and ice surface temperature (T_s) computed by the surface energy balance model of intermediate complexity (SEMIC).
+The projected sea-level rise ranges between 21-38 mm by 2100 and 36-85 mm by 2300.
+According to the three GCMs used, global warming will exceed 1.5°C early in the 21th century.
+The RCP2.6 peak and decline scenario is therefore manually adjusted in another set of experiments to suppress the 1.5°C-overshooting effect.
+These scenarios show a sea-level contribution that is on average about 38% and 31% less by 2100 and 2300, respectively.
+For some experiments, the rate of mass loss in the 23rd century does not exclude a stable ice sheet in the future.
+This is due to a spatially-integrated SMB that remains positive and reaches values similar to the present day in the latter half of the simulation period.
 Although the mean SMB is reduced in the warmer climate, a future steady-state ice sheet with lower surface elevation and hence volume might be possible.
-Our results indicate -that uncertainties in the projections stem from the underlying GCM climate data used to calculate the surface mass balance.
+Our results indicate that uncertainties in the projections stem from the underlying GCM climate data used to calculate the surface mass balance.
 However, the RCP2.6 scenario will lead to significant changes of the GrIS, including elevation changes of up to 100 m.
-The sea level contribution estimated in this study may serve as a lower bound for the RCP2.6 scenario, as the eurrent observed sea level currently observed sea-level rise is not reached in any of the experiments; this is attributed to processes (e.g. ocean forcing) not yet represented by the model, but proven to play a major role in GrIS mass loss.
+The sea-level contribution estimated in this study may serve as a lower bound for the RCP2.6 scenario, as the currently observed sea-level rise is not reached in any of the experiments; this is attributed to processes (e.g. ocean forcing) not yet represented by the model, but proven to play a major role in GrIS mass loss.